ezhan94/multiagent-programmatic-supervision/README.md

 ## Pretrained Models

-Included in this repository in `saved/` are four pretrained models discussed in the paper:
+Included in this repository in `saved/` are four pretrained models for basketball as discussed in the paper:

 | Trial ID |    Model    |
 |:--------:|:-----------:|